-Remuneration Policy Structure of Compensation Package How compensation is Calculated Executive Directors Based on qualification, tenure, performance and industry practice Fixed compensation and bonus and Director's Fees Yearly merit increase is provided based on the performance of the Group and in accordance with the established annual merit increase, subject
+Remuneration Policy Structure of Compensation Package How compensation is Calculated Executive Directors Based on qualification, tenure, performance and industry practice Fixed compensation and bonus and Director's Fees Yearly merit increase is provided based on the performance of the Group and in accordance with the established annual merit increase, subject to Board approval Director's fees are as may be approved by the Board, subject to the By-Laws and industry practice.
+Non-executive Directors Based on By-Laws Director's Fees and bonus as may be approved by the Board As may be approved by the Board

-Do stockholders have the opportunity to approve the decision on total remuneration (fees, allowances, benefits in-kind and other emoluments) of board of directors?
-Provide details for the last three (3) years.
+Do stockholders have the opportunity to approve the decision on total remuneration (fees, allowances, benefits in-kind and other emoluments) of Board of Directors?
+Provide details for the last three years.